 What Should You Major in to Become a Physical Therapist?

-Physical therapists generally major in biology, anatomy or another foundational science as an undergraduate, and undergo specialized training in physical therapy at the graduate level.
+Physical therapists generally major in biology, anatomy or another foundational science as an undergraduate, and they undergo specialized training in physical therapy at the graduate level.
 All states require physical therapists to obtain licensure and at least a master's degree in order to practice.

 Degree Options for Physical Therapists

 A student must earn a graduate degree in order to become a physical therapist.
 Undergraduate preparation may include majoring in one of the sciences, such as biology, anatomy or physiology.
-In a bachelor's degree program, students learn basic physics, chemistry and mathematics, as well as gain experience in a volunteer capacity or an internship.
+In a bachelor's degree program, students learn basic physics, chemistry and mathematics, as well as gaining experience in a volunteer capacity or an internship.

 At the graduate level, students study the methods and practices of the physical therapy profession.
 Graduate courses teach body movement and therapeutic techniques, as well as how to work with pediatric, adult and geriatric patients.
 Students must typically participate in supervised clinical training during the program.